greenrobotllc/codefrog-help/help/mas/handling-pr-comments.md

 ---
-title: How to Handle Pull Requests with Many Code Review Comments
+title: Handling Pull Requests with Many Comments
 redirect_from:
   - /help/handling-pr-comments.php
   - /help/handling-pr-comments.php?flavor=mas
 layout: help
 ---

-# How to Handle Pull Requests with Many Code Review Comments
+# Handling Pull Requests with Many Comments

 When a pull request receives dozens or hundreds of code review comments (especially from automated tools like CodeRabbit), it can feel overwhelming.
 CodeFrog provides a streamlined workflow to help you efficiently process and address all feedback.